MahshadFani/FYRE2024/README.md

-# Calculations of Void Fraction
+# Calculations of Porosity

 ## Foreword

 This repository contains a Python script and a Jupyter Notebook for analyzing atomic position data from simulation output files.
-The script calculates the fraction of the space occupied by atoms, analyzes the dilatation in the simulation cell, and visualizes the results.
+The script calculates the porosity of the material based on the space occupied by the atoms, analyzes the dilatation in the simulation cell, and visualizes the results.

 ## Features

-Data Reading: Parses atomic positions and cell boundaries from input files.
+Data Reading: Recognizes atomic positions and cell boundaries from input files.

 Calculation: Computes the fraction of the simulation cell occupied by atoms and the dilatation of the cell.

-Output: Saves results to a text file of the void fraction vs. dilatation.
+Output: Saves results to a text file of the porosity vs. dilatation.
 ## Prerequisites
 * Python 3.x
 * NumPy